Slab Theorem and Halfspace Theorem for constant mean curvature surfaces in $\mathbb H^2\times\mathbb R$: Halfspace Theorem

-Suppose that $\overline M$ is compact.
-Then there exists a minimum for the height function~$t$, where the Gauss map $N$ of $M$ (such that its mean curvature vector is $H N$) coincides with~$\partial_t$.
-Hence, we can start the Alexandrov reflection method for $M$ with horizontal planes coming from below, and obtain that $M$ is symmetric with respect to a horizontal plane below $\{t=t_2\}$, and $\Sigma$ would be compact, a contradiction.
-Thus $\overline M$ cannot be compact.
+Suppose that $\overline \Sigma$ is compact.
+Then there exists a minimum for the height function~$t$, where the mean curvature vector $\overrightarrow{H}$ of $\Sigma$ coincides with~$\partial_t$.
+Hence, we can start the Alexandrov reflection method for $\Sigma$ with horizontal planes coming from below, and obtain that $M$ is symmetric with respect to a horizontal plane below $\{t=t_2\}$, which implies that $M$ is compact, a contradiction.
+Thus $\overline \Sigma$ cannot be compact.